Dan Rhodes has written nine books:

 Rhodes was also included in the London Evening Standard’s 2003 list of People Who Make London Swing.
 This is particularly impressive as Rhodes has never lived in London.
 And nor is he, as stated in the piece, the “son of a Devon bricklayer”.

 Rhodes is not on Twitter, Facebook or anything like that.
-If he had been into that kind of thing there’s no way he would have found the time to write eight books.
-People who appear to be him are not him.
+If he had been into that kind of thing there’s no way he would have found the time to write nine books.
+People who appear to be him are not him (update – he has caved in and is now on Twitter - @MiyukiBooks.
+Watch his productivity plummet).

 A recent Gallup poll revealed that there are an estimated 14,000 writers worldwide who share Rhodes’ name.
 He is not to be confused with the Daniel Rhodes who writes books about vampires, or the Daniel Rhodes who writes books about ceramics, or the Dan Rhode who also writes books about ceramics, or the Dan Rhodes who writes books about theology, or the Danny Rhodes who writes teenage fiction, or the character Sheriff Dan Rhodes in Bill Crider’s Western detective series, or any of the countless other Dan/Daniel/Danny Rhodeses out there in Bookland.